juanma-wp/enterprise-block-editor/Module 10 Security and Accessibility/01 Accessibility in Blocks.md

 ## Testing Block Accessibility

 Developing accessible blocks is only half the battle.
-We also need to test our blocks to ensure they meet accessibility standards.
+You also need to test your blocks to ensure they meet accessibility standards.
 Let's explore how to test blocks using screen readers and other accessibility testing tools.

 ### Testing with Screen Readers